The One Stop Guide to EU Cookie Guidelines

 As a result, it is strongly advised that organizations follow the national cookie guidelines in order to avoid any hefty fines.

 National cookie guidelines generally overlap in their requirements.
 However, there are some distinctions between them.
 To ensure compliance, check which criteria applies to your company and make sure you understand and commit resources to meet their requirements.

 1.1 What is DSK?

 In Germany, private sector companies are subject to the jurisdiction of state data protection authorities (DPAs) such as Hamburg DPA (Hamburgische Beauftragte für Datenschutz und Informationsfreiheit or HmbBfDI), Berlin DPA (Berliner Beauftragte für Datenschutz und Informationsfreiheit or BlnBDI), and others.
 The DSK is an association of independent state data protection authorities in Germany.
 The DSK deals with and comments on the data protection issues in the country.
 It acts as a coordinating body and makes no decisions that are binding on the organizations.

 1.2 What are the DSK cookie guidelines?

 The German DSK issued its cookie guidelines in April 2019.
-After the German Federal Act on the Regulation of Data Protection and Privacy in Telecommunications and Telemedia (TTDSG) entered into force on 1 January 2021, the DSK issued its Guidance for Providers of Telemedia Services, which was primarily concerned with the “cookie provision” of the new German law.
+After the German Federal Act on the Regulation of Data Protection and Privacy in Telecommunications and Telemedia (TTDSG) went into effect on 1 January 2021, the DSK issued its Guidance for Providers of Telemedia Services, which was primarily concerned with the “cookie provision” of the new German law.
 The guidelines focus on the TTDSG's consent requirements and exceptions for cookie consent.